walles/riff/README.md

 ... to make git show refined diffs by default.

+# Development

+If you put example input and output in the `testdata` directory, then `cargo test` will verify that they match.

 # TODO

 ## Before releasing the Rust version as the official one